The comprehension construction: Simplicial computads and homotopy coherent realisation

-We can probe the homotopy coherent nerve of a Kan complex enriched category by making use of the \emph{homotopy coherent realisation functor} which is left adjoint to the homotopy coherent nerve functor.
+which is left adjoint to the homotopy coherent nerve functor.
 Importantly, this left adjoint lands in the subcategory of \emph{simplicial computads}, a class of ``freely generated'' simplicial categories that are precisely the cofibrant objects in the model structure due to Bergner \cite{Bergner:2007fk}.
 In practice, this means that a simplicial functor whose domain is of the form $\gC{X}$ for a simplicial set $X$ can be defined with relatively little data, which we enumerate in Lemma \ref{lem:computad-extension}.

 In \S\ref{sec:computad}, we review the theory of \emph{simplicial computads} from \S\refII{sec:computads} and define two important classes of functors between them.
 The prototypical example of a simplicial computad, introduced in \S\ref{sec:htpy-coh-simplex}, is the \emph{homotopy coherent $\omega$-simplex}, from which we extract a cosimplicial object of simplicial computads referred to as the \emph{homotopy coherent $n$-simplices}.
 This data determines the adjoint pair of functors \eqref{eq:hocoh-realization-adj}, as explicitly described in \S\ref{sec:realization-nerve}.